Skip to content

 ...

 That’s okay!
-We have lower level methods we can leverage here to access your signer!
+There are lower level methods available to access the authentication provider.

-You can follow this Quickstart, to use our '@account-kit/signer' package directly to create and use our wallets.
+Follow this Quickstart, to use the @account-kit/signer package directly to create and use wallets.

 import { AlchemyWebSigner } from "@account-kit/signer";